ccdex/cc-wiki/docs/default/Wallet_Manual_us_EN.md

 *Figure* *2‑37*

+This information includes:

+A.	The hash of this transaction on CCDEX.

+B.	The id of this transaction on CCDEX.

+C.	"From Address" of this transaction.

+Users can query the information and status of the transaction through the block browser (https://ccdex.top/explorer) according to the above information and the receiving address of the transaction (To Address).

 In addition, you can view the changes in the account balance from \"My Wallet\".

-According to the sending address, the receiving address or the transaction hash, can also query the information and status of the transaction through the block browser (https://ccdex.top/explorer).

 ## 2.5.
 Cross-Chain assets deposit/withdraw